ReitenSchnell/url-shortener/README.md

 2. Since it is not possible to infer full URL from the short code, we will have to introduce a data storage into our system.
 3. Our data model is key-value pairs (short code as key and original URL as value), therefore the most natural way of storing such data is Redis, working in persistence mode.
 4. To resolve possible key duplications, we will check if the key is already taken and generate a new one, if needed.
+5. Taking into account that the system should be designed for high load scenarios, the application logic was protected from possible cascading failures by a thin layer of circuit breaker in front of Redis calls.
 ### Scaling strategy
-Our performance test showed that default Docker setup allows the service to handle ~400 requests per second (see the *Performance testing results* section).
+Our performance tests showed that default Docker setup allows the service to handle ~400 requests per second (within the assumed read:write ratio).
 The application was designed with shared-nothing approach in mind, so it could be easily scaled horizontally:
 1. As a first step, we could deploy as many instances of the web application as we need and add a load balancer in front of them.
 2. When storage performance becomes a bottleneck, we will introduce master/slave replication to Redis and add load balancer in front of redis slave nodes.
 After that, we change the application to perform read operations only from Redis slave nodes.
 3. When storage volume/memory consumption becomes an issue, we could use partitioning on Redis.
+At this stage it will be especially important to have data expiration/purging mechanism implemented.
-4. If our application starts having performance issues on write operations, we will add message queue to our design and parallel URL shortening tasks, decoupling hash generation from writing to Redis.
+4. If our application starts having performance issues on write operations, we will add message queue to our design.
+It will allow to parallel URL shortening tasks, decoupling hash generation from writing to storage.

 ### Technology stack